metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 - You have an application using React 17 or higher
 - You have a Pro or Enterprise [subscription or free trial](https://www.metabase.com/pricing/) of Metabase
 - You have a running Metabase instance using a compatible version of the enterprise binary.
-For now, we supply specific compatible versions as Jar files and Docker images.
-Note these are not considered stable.
+The v1.50.0 release candidate is the only supported version at this time.
+We do not recommend running this in production.

 # Getting started